✅ For an eCommerce website, speed equals money

 - Picture size enhancements in WooCommerce 3.3 include on-the-fly thumbnails scaling, fuzzy image repair, and backgrounds thumbnail resizing.

-For image> elements, this will make use of the new loading HTML property.
-But there's one more thing to say about picture optimization.
-Avoid utilising image compression plugin as often as possible, especially those that reduce pictures using your server's assets.
-Are using a service which offloads image compression to a remote system instead.
+Additionally, For image> elements, this will make use of the new loading HTML property.
+But there’s one more thing to say about picture optimization.
+Avoid utilizing image compression plugins as often as possible, especially those that reduce pictures using your server’s assets.
+In Addition, We use a service that offloads image compression to a remote system instead.
 Better still, before posting your photographs to your website, downsize and reduce them.

 6: Convey Static Resources through CDN

 Hence, CDNs with more processing capacity may also host and distribute dynamic content like audio and video.
 Although your site is hosted on the world’s fastest server, it is still constrained by its physical location.
 A WordPress CDN shortens the distance between each user and the site’s assets, lowering transmission delay and time to the first byte.